SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 ## Installing BoneReconstructionPlanner

 1. You need Slicer 5.6.2 Stable.
 You have 2 options to download it:
-   - Use a download link provided by Kitware: [Windows](https://slicer-packages.kitware.com/api/v1/item/660fb6c930e435b0e3560453/download), [macOS](https://slicer-packages.kitware.com/api/v1/item/660fa2e930e435b0e355f67c/download), [Linux](https://slicer-packages.kitware.com/api/v1/item/660f92ed30e435b0e355f1a4/download)
+   - Use a download link provided by Kitware: [Windows](https://slicer-packages.kitware.com/api/v1/item/67c53d1129825655577d0b13/download), [macOS](https://slicer-packages.kitware.com/api/v1/item/67c52e9629825655577d0353/download), [Linux](https://slicer-packages.kitware.com/api/v1/item/67c51fc129825655577cfee9/download)
-   - As time of the writing of this guide you are also able to go to: https://download.slicer.org/ and download the Stable release for your Operating System.
+   - As time of the writing of this guide you are also able to go to: https://download.slicer.org/ and download the Stable release (i.e. 5.8.1) for your Operating System.
 2. Install Slicer
 3. Open Slicer
 4. Press Ctrl+4 to open the extension manager.
 Or click the upper-right icon with the letter 'E'